Fastlane (2015)

-The 2015 Fastlane was the inaugural Fastlane professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It took place on February 22, 2015, at the FedExForum in Memphis, Tennessee.
-Fastlane replaced Elimination Chamber in the February slot of WWE's PPV event calendar; Elimination Chamber itself was pushed back to May for 2015.
+The 2015 Fastlane was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the inaugural Fastlane and took place on February 22, 2015, at the FedExForum in Memphis, Tennessee.
+Fastlane replaced Elimination Chamber in the February slot of WWE's calendar with Elimination Chamber pushed back to May for 2015.
+The event's name was a reference to its position on the "Road to WrestleMania".

-Seven matches were contested on the main card with no matches on the Kickoff pre-show.
-In the main event, Roman Reigns defeated Daniel Bryan to retain his WWE World Heavyweight Championship shot against Brock Lesnar at WrestleMania 31.
+Seven matches were contested on the main card.
+In the main event, Roman Reigns defeated Daniel Bryan to retain his WWE World Heavyweight Championship match against Brock Lesnar at WrestleMania 31.
 In the penultimate match, Rusev defeated John Cena via technical submission to retain the WWE United States Championship.
 In another prominent match, Bad News Barrett retained the WWE Intercontinental Championship against Dean Ambrose.
-Also at the event Triple H had a "face-to-face" confrontation with Sting.
+Also at the event, Triple H had a "face-to-face" confrontation with Sting, which set up a match at WrestleMania 31.

-The event received 46,000 buys (excluding WWE Network views), down from the Elimination Chamber 2014 figure of 183,000 buys, which predated the launch of the WWE Network.
+The event received 46,000 pay-per-view buys (excluding WWE Network views), down from the Elimination Chamber 2014 figure of 183,000 buys, which predated the launch of the WWE Network.
+This was WWE's first original PPV and livestreaming event introduced after the launch of the WWE Network in February 2014.

 Production

 Background

-The event was held at the FedExForum in Memphis, Tennessee.
+The inaugural Fastlane was held at the FedExForum in Memphis, Tennessee.

-On December 8, 2014, WWE scheduled a pay-per-view (PPV) and livestreaming event titled Fastlane to be held on February 22 that year at the FedExForum in Memphis, Tennessee.
+On December 8, 2014, WWE scheduled a professional wrestling pay-per-view (PPV) and livestreaming event titled Fastlane to be held on February 22 that year at the FedExForum in Memphis, Tennessee.
 It replaced Elimination Chamber, which was previously held in February but was pushed back to May that year.
 The name "Fastlane" was chosen as a reference to its position on the "Road to WrestleMania", being held in the two-month period between the Royal Rumble and WWE's flagship event.
-Tickets went on sale December 13.
+Tickets went on sale December 13, 2014.